dmosorast/burler/PLANNING.md

 # Outstanding Base Features
 - (Architecture) Refactor out CLI
-X Add Stream base class
+- (Discovery Feature) Add support to resolve all varieties of schema references X Add Stream base class
   - (Sync Feature) Constants for replication method (Full Table, Key-Based Incremental, etc.)
-  - (Architecture) Load streams from module?
+  X (Architecture) Load streams from module?
 To be used in place of "from tap.streams import *" in the root file
+  - (Sync Feature) Provide handling for "INCREMENTAL" and "FULL_TABLE" (e.g., version tracking, activate version messages, etc.)
+    - `with full_table():` block to help with using the `ActivateVersionMessage`
+  - (Sync Feature) `emit_record` and `emit_records` that takes a list of records and emits them from the current stream class.
+    - This is so that we can emit records directly to the tap's output and wrap it in the stream type, to handle weird substream situations
+    - I imagine this would be preloaded with a function that calls a function on tap that will do a sub-portion of sync
+    - Should wrap the emitted records in a tuple to identify the stream they belong to
+    - Provide `stream="blah"` override to support classes handling two streams (like with a GraphQL endpoint)
 - (Sync Feature) Add the ability to specify a post-transform-hook (a la adwords)
 - (Logging) Add standard informational logging for starting tap, starting stream, etc.
 - (Metrics) Add standard metrics